mathworks-ref-arch/license-manager-for-matlab-on-aws/README.md

 You are now ready to use the network license manager on AWS.

 To configure your MATLAB products deployed in AWS to use the network license manager see the product documentation.
-An example for MATLAB Distributed Computing Server can be found at [MATLAB Distributed Computing Server on Amazon Web Services](https://github.com/mathworks-ref-arch/mdcs-on-aws).
+An example for MATLAB Parallel Server can be found at [MATLAB Parallel Server on Amazon Web Services](https://github.com/mathworks-ref-arch/matlab-parallel-server-on-aws).

 # Additional Information
 ## Delete Your Cloud Resources